-Bringing together the artists Meris Angioletti and Flora Moscovici, La BF15 proposes Adagio: the first exhibition of the program Suite, initiated by the Centre National des Arts Plastiques (CNAP), in partnership with the Adagp.
+Bringing together the artists Meris Angioletti and Flora Moscovici (born in 1977 and 1985, live in Paris), La BF15 proposes Adagio: the first exhibition of the program Suite, initiated by the Centre National des Arts Plastiques (CNAP), in partnership with the Adagp.

 Considering painting in its many definitions and using the highlyvaried possibilities of the medium, including an exploration of its margins, the sleek interventions of Flora Moscovici reveal the pictorial depth of the spaces into which she is invited.
 The devices of Meris Angioletti add a complex dimension, nourished by many references to art history, cognitive sciences, psychology or esoteric beliefs.

 To establish their dialogue, the two artists rely on the luminous variations crossing through the space of La BF15.
 From day to night, multiple impact reports between the works and the space are created.

 Flora Moscovici’s pictorial gesture comes to occupy the space at its edges, like an incandescent emanation.
 This work, almost atmospheric, is transformed under the luminous and sonorous oscillations of Meris Angioletti’s devices.